jhspetersson/fselect/docs/usage.md

 Fresh config is filled with defaults, feel free to update it.

-If no config on the standard paths found, **fselect** checks its presence next to the executable.
+If no config on the standard paths is found, **fselect** checks its presence next to the executable.
-You can also specify config location with runtime option, e.g.:
+You can also specify a config location with a runtime option, e.g.:

     fselect --config /home/user_name/fselect_custom.toml name, size from /home/user_name/Music where is_audio = 1